 - Flowers.
 Lots of plants are blooming at this time of the year, so spring is a really nice season to visit Portugal.
 All over the country, there are flowers, bushes, and trees blooming already.

 - It’s cheaper.
-Portugal is already one of the most budget-friendly destinations in Europe, but if you visit in the shoulder season, it’s even more affordable.
+Portugal is already one of the most budget-friendly destinations in Europe, but if you visit during the shoulder season, it’s even more affordable.
 It’s quite easy to find really good deals for car rental.
 Also accommodations, especially outside the most popular areas, are quite affordable this time of the year.

 - Perfect weather for sightseeing.
 If you visit Portugal in order to explore the country and not for its beaches, then April is a wonderful time for that.
 In summer, it’s really too hot to explore cities, whereas spring temperatures are ideal for sightseeing.